klevdiamanti/MS_targeted/README.md

 ```
 Prior to running MS_targeted you will need to structure the metadata (covariates) and mass spectrometry input data according to the [sample files](MS_targeted/sample_data/) provided.
 The sample data have been taken from the metabolomics workbench study ST000383 (Fiehn et al., 2010).
 #### input_ms_dir
 Directory where the input mass spectrometry data are stored in plain text comma-separated or tab-separated files.
-All the input files should have the same prefic prior to the first underscore (_) and the the extension.
+All the input files should have the same prefic prior to the first underscore (_) and the extension.
 The various database id for each metabolite you can set them in the input files.
 We suggest that you have one file for each tissue.
 Please check [MS_targeted/sample_data/input_ms/](MS_targeted/sample_data/input_ms/) for an example.
 Note that it is required that you have one custom id for every metabolite, that is defined in the row AZm_id.
 These id's should contain at least one letter.
 #### clinical_data_file
 File where the metadata or covariates for the samples are stored.
 This is a plain text file preferably tab-delimited.
 In the first row the unique names for each covariate should be mentioned.
 In the next row the type of the covariate should be mentioned (exclusively categorical or numeric).
 Please check [MS_targeted/sample_data/metadata/](MS_targeted/sample_data/metadata/) for an example.